Adde2130/GRUD/README.md

 3. Choose a name for the tournament and the edition number.
 By default, these will be set to whatever the ***"TourneyEdition"*** and ***"Edition"*** are set to in `settings.json`.

 4. Click **DOWNLOAD** to and choose a directory to download the replays to.
+You will find Zip archives of each setup, called Setup #NUM, where NUM is the number of the setup.

+**TODO:** Make this upload the replays to discord using a bot

 ## Installing